alterphp/EasyAdminMongoOdmBundle/README.md

 Provides support of Doctrine Mongo ODM documents in EasyAdmin

-This bundle is under development and keeps experimental as long as no v1.0.0 tag is available !
+:warning: This bundle is under development and __remains experimental__ as long as no v1.0.0 tag is available !

 ## Installation